 Nobody knows how many millions of dollars are wasted on overcooked food, but far more importantly, the US Center for Disease Control (CDC) estimates that in 2011 roughly one in six Americans got sick from foodborne illnesses, about 128,000 were hospitalized, and 3,000 died, about the same number who died in the attacks in 2001 or Pearl Harbor in 1941.
 The difference: Many were children.

-The fever, sweats, and runs that most people call "stomach flu" are no such thing.
-They are almost always a food borne illness caused by bacteria.
-True stomach flu is a viral infection caused by different viruses than the flu viruses and it occurs much less frequently.
+Digest this: The fever, sweats, and runs that people call “stomach flu” are almost always a food borne illness caused by bacteria.
+True stomach flu is a viral infection caused by a virus and is exceedingly rare.
 Chances are that if you think you had stomach flu, you really had a foodborne illness that probably could have been prevented by proper cooking.
 Read this article by health writer Serena Gordon of HealthDay about her brush with death.

 What you need to know about thermometers